-What needs to A summary of how you will do it.
-Specific location Monitoring and evaluation be improved In Project objective Responsible Time lime your sector Community

-WASTE - New CWP recruits to be assisted to KOFFIEFONTEIN, - Minimize - Communit 80 EPWP for

-MANAGEMENT register storage facilities (what is JACOBSDAL, littering. y Services waste

-commonly known as recycling) LUCKHOFF, - Keep SA Clean - LED management in

-with DESTEA that will collect all OPPERMANSGRONDE with less - IDP 2021

-recyclable material and sell to big AND PETRUSBURG pollution.

-recycling companies via in - Increase wages

-Johannesburg when 35 Ton of each of members of
+What needs to What needs to A summary of how you will do it.
+Monitoring and evaluation be improved In Project objective Responsible Time lime your sector Community WASTE - New CWP recruits to be assisted to KOFFIEFONTEIN, - Minimize - Communit 80 EPWP for MANAGEMENT register storage facilities (what is JACOBSDAL, littering. y Services waste commonly known as recycling) LUCKHOFF, - Keep SA Clean - LED management in with DESTEA that will collect all OPPERMANSGRONDE with less - IDP 2021 recyclable material and sell to big AND PETRUSBURG pollution. recycling companies via in - Increase wages Johannesburg when 35 Ton of each of members of

 recyclable material is collected and recycling

 baled cooperatives.

 - Increase

 revenue

 because more

 people will be

 able to can pay

 for municipal

 services

-Renovation of municipal buildings KOFFIEFONTEIN, Upgrade and Community 3 municipal BUILDINGS/ASS /assets JACOBSDAL, renovate municipal Services buildings ESTS LUCKHOFF buildings / assets (Koffiefontein, Petrusburg and Jacobsdal in 2021 Safeguard all cemeteries with physical All towns To safeguard Community 4 cemeteries CEMETRIES security cemeteries Services safeguarded Refurbishment of sports facilities All towns Refurbishment of Community 2 sports SPORTS FIELDS sports facilities Services facilities, Bolokanang and Oppermansgron de PARKS Upgrading and maintenance all All towns Upgrading and Community 4 community community parks maintenance of Services parks upgraded community parks by 2022
+Renovation of municipal buildings KOFFIEFONTEIN, Upgrade and Community 3 municipal BUILDINGS/ASS /assets JACOBSDAL, renovate municipal Services buildings ESTS LUCKHOFF buildings / assets (Koffiefontein, Petrusburg and Jacobsdal in 2021 Safeguard all cemeteries with physical All towns To safeguard Community 4 cemeteries CEMETRIES security cemeteries Services safeguarded Refurbishment of sports facilities All towns Refurbishment of Community 2 sports SPORTS FIELDS The state of the s sports facilities Services facilities, Bolokanang and Oppermansgron de PARKS Upgrading and maintenance all All towns Upgrading and Community 4 community community parks maintenance of Services parks upgraded community parks by 2022

 What needs to A summary of how you will do it.
 Specific location Monitoring and eva luation

 be improved In Project objective Responsible Time lime

 your sector

 Community

-SMME Skill SMMES through workshops on Town based an - Supporting and Finance (SCM) 2 workshops
+SMME Skill SMMES through workshops on Town based a nd - Supporting and Finance (SCM) 2 workshops

 DEVELOPMENT (tendering, sub-contracting 30% of Municipal based promoting convened on

 capital projects) SMMEs tendering by

 2022

 LED 6 projects with

 sub-

 contracting

 arrangements

 Promote and register SMMES.
-Town based an - Supporting and Finance 100 SMMEs
+Town based a nd - Supporting and Finance 100 SMMEs

 Municipal based promoting (SCM)/LED supported in

 SMMEs registering

 - Number of co-operatives Town based and - Supporting and LED 2 co-ops

 supported Municipal based promoting Bricklaying and

 SMMEs Crusher Plant

 resuscitated

 and supported

 by 2021

 ,

-REVENUE - INDIGENT REGISTRATIONS KOFFIEFON TEIN, - Revision of the Finance 6334
+REVENUE - INDIGENT REGISTRATIONS KOFFIEFON TEIN, - Revision of the Finance Information,

-- INDIGENT REGISTRATIONS , Tillalice
+INDIGENT REGISTRATIONS PETRUS Timarice ·

-ENHANCEMENT PETRUS Indigent additional
+ENHANCEMENT PETRUS Indigent Budget and

-Massive ward-based campaign on BURG, JACOBSDAL, Register indigents
+Massive ward-based campaign on BURG, JACOBSDAL, Register Treasury Office

-Indigent registrations LUCKHOFF AND registered by
+Indigent registrations LUCKHOFF AND

-OPPERMANSGRONDE 2021
+OPPERMANSGRONDE

 - PAYMENTS OF SERVICES KOFFIEFON TEIN, - Improving the Finance 45 %

 PETRUS collection rate collection rate

 Ward committee members to be given BURG, JACOBSDAL, by 2021

 the list of people in areas of the people LUCKHOFF AND

 council anticipate to write-off their OPPERMANSGRONDE

 debt.

-1